CMMC Compliance Checklist 2025: Everything You Need to Know

 Hiring a Certified Third-Party Assessor (C3PAO)

-For Level 2 and certain Level 3 contracts, you’ll likely need a Certified Third-Party Assessment Organization (C3PAO):
+For Level 2 and certain Level 3 contracts, you'll need to work with a Certified Third-Party Assessment Organization (C3PAO).
+The Cyber Accreditation Body (Cyber AB) maintains an official marketplace of approved assessors.
+Look for those with experience in your industry.

 Preparing for the Assessment